mmistakes/minimal-mistakes/_posts/2018-05-13-creating-summable-domain-types.md

 ## Freedom Through Constraints

 The more I dive into Domain Driven Design with F#, the more I love it.
-By ensuring values comply with expectations at the boundary of the domain, I am freed to reason about my algorithms without worrying data going awry inside the domain.
-While it takes a few more keystrokes to define operations on these domain types, I hope that showed you that it takes little effort in F# and can lead to more reliable and robust code.
+By ensuring values comply with expectations at the boundary of the domain, I am freed to reason about my algorithms without worrying about data going awry inside the domain.
+While it takes a few more keystrokes to define operations on these domain types, I hope that I showed you that it takes little effort in F# and can lead to more reliable and robust code.
 Keep calm and curry on!